A Comprehensive Guide to Google’s Core Web Vitals

 • CLS: If your CLS score is above 0.1, you’ve got layout shifts happening, and you may need to revisit how your images, ads, and other elements are being loaded.

-At the end of the day, the goal is to tackle the biggest issues first, which will provide the most immediate benefit to your users (and your search ranking!).
+At the end of the day, focus on tackling the biggest issues indicated by your reports first, which will provide the most immediate benefit to your users (and your search ranking!).
 Keep tracking your progress, and remember: a website is never truly “done.”
 Continuous monitoring of your Core Web Vitals ensures your site stays fast, responsive, and user-friendly.

 image of Strategies to Improve Core Web Vitals